Living Learning Communities

 Living Learning Communities (LLC) at Texas Woman’s University provide student learning opportunities outside of the classroom that strengthen student intellectual and personal growth.
 They are designed to integrate curricular and co-curricular experiences that complement and extend classroom learning by fostering faculty and resident interaction that enhances the intellectual and personal development of the residents.

 The various communities are structured so that students have a high degree of involvement in the program.
-Participants in LLC are enrolled in the same class(es) and participate in social and academic groups while residing in Guinn Hall.
+Most participants in LLC are enrolled in the same class(es) and all participate in social and academic groups while residing in Parliament Village.
 All courses offered in the LLC program are a part of the University's core curriculum.

-Upper class students, who are alumna serve as the RAs (resident assistants) and PAs (peer advisors) for the communities providing valuable resources and assistance to the residents in the community.
+Upper class students, who are alumna serve as the RAs (resident assistants) and ASAs (academic support assistants) for the communities, providing valuable resources and assistance to the residents in the community.

 Benefits of Living Learning Communities